 Magnet schools are built on the foundation of five pillars and are free public elementary and secondary schools of choice that are operated by school districts or a consortium of districts.
-Magnet schools have a focused theme and aligned curricula in Science, Technology, Engineering, and Mathematics (STEM), Fine and Performing Arts, International Baccalaureate, International Studies, MicroSociety, Career and Technology, World Languages (immersion and non-immersion) and many others.
+Magnet schools have a focused theme and aligned curricula in Science, Technology, Engineering, and Mathematics (STEM), Fine and Performing Arts, International Baccalaureate, International Studies, MicroSociety, Career and Technical Education (CTE), World Languages (immersion and non-immersion) and many others.
 Magnet schools are typically more “hands on – minds on” and use an approach to learning that is inquiry or performance/project based.
 They use state, district, or Common Core standards in all subject areas, however, they are taught within the overall theme of the school.

 Most magnet schools do not have entrance criteria, but rather, embody the belief that all students have interests and talents that families and educators believe are better cultivated in a magnet school.
 They often use a random computer-based lottery system for admission.
 There are also “Talented & Gifted” magnet schools that may utilize student assessment data and teacher or parent recommendations for selection.

 Diversity is an important element of a magnet school.
 Since student interest in a theme is the only eligiblity criteria to attend a magnet school, students from a wide array of backgrounds attend magnet schools.
-As a result, promote higher level cognitive and social learning.
+As a result, they promote higher level cognitive and social learning.
 Magnet schools make the extra effort to create a sense of classroom and school community and cultivate school spirit.
 Curriculum is also clear and transparent for families so they can more fully engage in the learning of their students.